-The ACL related to loans totaled \$5.5 billion at December 31, 2023, and was relatively stable in comparison to reserves at December 31, 2022.
-The slight increase in reserves was primarily driven by portfolio activity, including changes in credit quality related to the commercial real estate portfolio, partially offset by an updated economic outlook.
+The ACL related to loans totaled \$5.2 billion at December 31, 2024 and \$5.5 billion at December 31, 2023.
+The reserve change was driven by improved macroeconomic factors as well as portfolio activity.

 NOTE 4 LOAN SALE AND SERVICING ACTIVITIES AND VARIABLE INTEREST ENTITIES